halilben22/NotesApp/README.md

-An easy app to take notes
+An easy app to take notes(Finished)

 -Hilt
 -Coroutines